bigbluebutton/bigbluebutton.github.io/_posts/2020-06-16-getting-help.md

 3. If your testing from the desktop or laptop, does the problem occur in both FireFox and Chrome?
 4. Are there any errors in your browser's console?

 If you have multiple questions about the same server, you do not have to include the above information each time, just provide a URL to a previous post that covers this information.

 There are many members of the BigBlueButton community that have been using and supporting BigBlueButton for years.
 By including as much information as you can about your problem, you'll make it easier for them to volunteer their time to help you solve it quickly.

 # Help developing BigBlueButton

 BigBlueButton is a very customizable system, see [customizable options](/2.2/customize).
-If you don't see an option to customize BigBlueButton to your needs and have some experience with JavaScript development, you can [setup a development environment](/2.2/dev.html) and modify BigBlueButton to your needs.
+If you don't see an option to customize BigBlueButton to your needs and have some experience with software development, you can [setup a development environment](/2.2/dev.html) and modify BigBlueButton to your needs.
+If you end up designing new functionality, we encourage you to upstream the changes via a pull request so that others can seek benefit from it too.

 Post as much information as you can about your development problem to [bigbluebutton-dev](https://groups.google.com/forum/#!forum/bigbluebutton-dev).